zuqqhi2/udacity_carnd_term3_program_an_autonomous_vehicle/README.md

 ### Ntes to Reviewer

-zuqqhi2@gmail.com - submitting as an individual
+Hidetomo Kikuchi (zuqqhi2@gmail.com) - submitting as an individual

 ### Overview